stehessel/ansible-collection-server/roles/docker/README.md

 =======================

 Ansible role to deploy a minimal Docker setup.
 Installs `docker` and `docker-compose` from distribution repositories.
 Includes a cron job to periodically prune unused Docker data.
-Sets up `ufw` rules for http and https ports.

 Role Variables
 --------------